 Not only is TouchBistro’s monthly software fee already lower than Revel’s, but TouchBistro also offers lower fees for its integrated credit card processing solution, TouchBistro Payments.
-Additionally, TouchBistro does not require lengthy long-term contracts so you don’t have to worry about being on the hook for pricey software for years at a time.

 When you compare TouchBistro vs Revel on their POS features, the two platforms have a lot in common.
 Both companies also offer third-party integrations for similar services such as accounting, delivery, inventory management, and more.

 Both TouchBistro and Revel offer integrations for the following types of services:

 TouchBistro and Revel may offer third-party integrations for similar types of services.
 However, Revel comes out on top when it comes to the sheer number of third-party integrations available to its users.
 This is because Revel is geared towards enterprise-level restaurant brands, which means it needs to support a wider range of third-party partners.
 Revel restaurant POS also has an open API, which means you can develop your own integrations if you choose to (though this comes at an added cost).

 In contrast, TouchBistro supports fewer third-party integrations.
 However, TouchBistro’s curated list of integration partners consists of industry-leading solutions already used by most restaurateurs.